U0307

 Read and record all DTCs with a scan tool before any repairs.

-Check the FPCM software version and part number using OEM diagnostic software.
+Check the GPCM software version and part number using OEM diagnostic software.

-Compare the installed FPCM software level against the OEM-specified calibration for this vehicle VIN.
+Compare the installed GPCM software level against the OEM-specified calibration for this vehicle VIN.

-Verify VIN coding and variant configuration are correctly stored in the FPCM.
+Verify VIN coding and variant configuration are correctly stored in the GPCM.

-Re-flash or reprogram the FPCM with the correct OEM-approved software if a mismatch is confirmed.
+Reprogram the GPCM with the correct OEM-approved software if a mismatch is confirmed.

-Clear codes and verify with a test drive that U0307 does not return.
+Clear codes and verify with a cold-start test that U0307 does not return.

-If software update does not resolve the fault, confirm the FPCM hardware part number is appropriate for the vehicle.
+If reprogramming does not resolve the fault, confirm the GPCM hardware part number is correct for the vehicle.

 Related network codes